zhangylch/REANN/readme.md

 ## MD simulations
 As mentioned earlier, the package interfaces with the LAMMPS framework by creating a new pair_style (fireann).MD simulations can be run in a multi-process or multi-threaded fashion on both GPUs and CPUs.
 MD simulations based on other MD packages such as i-pi can also be executed through the existing ipi-lammps interface.
 In addition, MD simulation can also be performed by the ASE interface.
 More details can be found in the manual.

+## ASE interface
+In the “ASE” folder, there is a python script "ase_reann.py" used as an example to calculate the energy and atomic forces by invoking the model save in “PES.pt”.
+Note: The “atomtype” script in the inference should be same with that in the “input_density”.
+In this interface, we use a cell-linked algorithm to construct the neighbor list by a high efficient Fortran implementation.
+Thus, the Fortran code should be compiled by f2py, which generates a dynamic link library by running a "run" script, which can be called by python.

 ## References
 If you use this package, please cite these works.
 1. The original EANN model: Yaolong Zhang, Ce Hu and Bin Jiang *J. Phys.
 Chem.
 Lett.* 10, 4962-4967 (2019).